We’re Virginia’s Workers’ Compensation Law Firm

 What should you do if you’re injured on the job?

 If you’re injured by an accident or contract an occupational disease, you must give written notice to your supervisor or someone in a supervisory position at your place of employment.
 This written notice should explain when and how the accident or disease occurred.
-This notice should be given as soon as the employee knows about the injury or disease, since failure to report the condition may affect the workers’ right to benefits.
+This notice should be given as soon as the employee knows about the injury or disease, since failure to report the condition may affect the workers’ right to benefits and any potential settlement.

 - Notify your employer as soon as possible.